Skip to main content

 Image used with permission by copyright holder

-Another method that can be useful with reheating pasta in the oven can be to add a few drops of water to any sauce before reheating.
+Another method to reheat pasta in the oven is to add a few drops of water to any sauce before reheating.
 Certain sauces will dry out considerably during the reheating process.
-Just adding a little extra water or thickening your sauce helps your finished and reheated sauce to have a similar taste and texture to the first time it was cooked.
+Just adding a little extra water or thickening your sauce helps your finished and reheated sauce have a similar taste and texture to the first time it was cooked.

 Reheating pasta on the stove

-One of the advantages of using this method is that you are able to see and taste your progress as you go.
-Always keeping a close eye on any food that you are cooking or reheating.
+One of the advantages of using this method is that you can see and taste your progress as you go.
+Always keep a close eye on any food that you are cooking or reheating.
 A couple of minutes of cooking time makes a huge difference.
-And if you have any parmesan cheese go ahead and add it for some extra cheesy flavor.
+And if you have any parmesan cheese, go ahead and add it for some extra cheesy flavor.

 Eating reheated pasta